Eventum Logo

 Instance metrics

-Clicking the metrics option on an instance opens a dialog with detailed runtime metrics.
+Clicking the metrics option on an instance opens a modal with runtime metrics and a visual pipeline diagram.

-Instance metrics dialog in Eventum StudioInstance metrics dialog in Eventum Studio
+Instance metrics page in Eventum StudioInstance metrics page in Eventum Studio

 Input EPSCurrent input events per second.